Council of Fifty: Establishment

 In early Mormonism, God's Kingdom was thought of as an amalgamation between two distinct yet intimately related parts.
 The first is the Spiritual Kingdom of God which is represented on earth by the Church of Christ.
 This, latter-day saints believe, was described in the Book of Daniel 2:44–45 as the stone "cut out of the mountain without hands" that will roll forth to fill the whole earth.
 In Daniel, this kingdom was never to "be destroyed; and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms, and it shall stand forever."
 However, in conjunction with this Spiritual Kingdom, Joseph Smith and other early Latter Day Saint leaders believed that Jesus would establish a Political Kingdom of God in the turbulent times leading up to His second coming.
 God's Political Kingdom was to be centered around the Council of Fifty.

-Like many in the mid-19th century, the Latter-Day Saints believed that the second coming of Jesus was imminent, and would be attended by great destruction.
-After this destruction occurred, some structure would be necessary to politically organize the survivors.
-Joseph Smith said he received a revelation on April 7, 1842 calling for the establishment of an organization called the Living Constitution, or later the Council of Fifty.
-This would serve as the foundation for the establishment of Christ's Millennial government.
-However the actual organization of the Council of Fifty by Joseph Smith in Nauvoo, Illinois on March 11, 1844, was due to a present danger rather than a millennial belief.
-William Law was organizing a band of men to overthrow and murder Joseph Smith and his brother, Hyrum Smith.
-On March 26, 1844, it appears Joseph conferred the keys of ecclesiastical authority on the Twelve Apostles in a meeting of the Council of Fifty, telling them "It may be that my enemies will kill me...should any of you be killed, you can lay your hands upon others and fill up your quorum. ...if you are called to lay down your lives, die like men."
-The timing of the last meeting of the Law conspiracy appears to have been Sunday, March 31, as Joseph told two young men who were infiltrating the conspiracy, "If you have to die, die like men... but I hardly think they will [kill you], as you are so young."
-The similarity in the foreboding sentiment expressed to the apostles and to the young spies is striking.